samuelesabella/Detecting-network-anomalies-using-the-feature-space-latent-representation/lab/README.md

 Turns pcaps file into a dataset usable to train/test our models

 # Before going any further
 Ntopng records time series data only for addresses specified via the [local-networks command line option](https://www.ntop.org/guides/ntopng/cli_options.html).
-Change the $LOCALNET$ in $container_init.sh$ according to your interests.
+Change the `LOCALNET` in `container_init.sh` according to your interests.
 A fast and simple way of listing the hosts IPs available in a pcap file is to use the following:
 ```
 $ tshark -Tfields -e eth.src_resolved -e eth.src -e ip.src -r pcaps/test_pcap.pcap | sort | uniq
 ```